San Antonio Injury & Wrongful Death Lawyers

 Trial and settlement are the two ways you can win your claim and get compensation for your damages.
 While the Texas Civil Practices and Remedies Code provides the right for someone who has been injured in a trucking accident or the family of someone who has been killed to seek compensation for the harm done, the law doesn’t say compensation should be handed over whenever a victim claims an injury.
 The plaintiff must first prove the liability of the party responsible for the accident and the injuries that were inflicted as a result of the accident.

 Furthermore, the plaintiff holds the burden of proof for demonstrating that the compensation requested fairly represents the damages suffered.
 The insurance company will do everything it can to deny the plaintiffs claim or debate the level of restitution sought.
-The best way for a victim to ensure full compensation is to find assistance from a San Antonio 18 wheeler accident law firm with attorneys who know how to prove liability and determine equitable damages, or can work to convince the defendant to offer a fair, out-of-court settlement to the plaintiff.
+The best way for a victim to ensure full compensation is to find assistance from an 18 wheeler accident law firm with attorneys who know how to prove liability and determine equitable damages, or can work to convince the defendant to offer a fair, out-of-court settlement to the plaintiff.

 In a settlement, the plaintiff and the defendant avoid the need for trial by negotiating and reaching an agreement without the assistance of a judge or jury or the cost of a trial.
 Usually this means the defendant voluntarily agrees to pay the plaintiff a particular sum of money and, in exchange for the money, the plaintiff promises not to sue the defendant in the future for more money for injuries that resulted from the same accident.